MissingMaps/blog/2022-08-17-MapSwipe-change-detection-analysis-in-response-to-Cyclıne-Batsirai-Madagascar-2022.md

 ## MapSwipe change detection analysis in response to Cyclone Batsirai Madagascar 2022

-To respond to the cyclone emergency in Madagascar, Médecins Sans Frontières (MSF) used a new MapSwipe method developed by the Heidelberg University and Laurent Savaete, a long-time MapSwipe software engineer.
+To respond to the cyclone emergency in Madagascar, Médecins Sans Frontières (MSF) used a new MapSwipe method developed by the Heidelberg Institute of Geoinformation Technology (HeiGIT) and Laurent Savaete, a long-time MapSwipe software engineer.
 This innovative function saw the light thanks to the funding support of the Humanitarian OpenStreetMap Team and the assistance of amazing volunteers with translations.

 <figure>
 <img src="https://raw.githubusercontent.com/MissingMaps/img/main/images/missingmaps-blog_20220815_MapSwipe-banner.png">